jsummers/deark/readme.md

    Print all messages to stderr, instead of stdout.
 This option should be placed early on the command line, as it might not affect messages related to options that appear before it.
+-nodetect &lt;module1,module2,...>
+-onlydetect &lt;module1,module2,...>
+   Disable autodetection of the formats in the list (or for -onlydetect, the formats *not* in the list).
+-disablemods &lt;module1,module2,...>
+-onlymods &lt;module1,module2,...>
+   Completely disable the main functionality, and the autodetection functionality, of the modules in the list (or for -onlymods, the modules *not* in the list).
+This can have unexpected side effects, because modules often use other modules internally.
+These options exist mainly to help address potential security-related concerns in some workflows.
 -modcodes &lt;codes>
    Run the module in a non-default "mode".
    The existence of this option (though not its details) is documented in the